 The state's commitment to asset sharing does not end with physical assets; OBO will also build a robust and comprehensive database containing information (geospatial and otherwise) on known public and private assets.
-The state will publish a request for information (RFI) which will invite ISPs, utility providers, pole owners, and local
+The state will publish a request for information (RFI) which will invite ISPs, utility providers, pole owners, and local governments to submit information, with an emphasis on documenting middle-mile presence from which many applicants' projects will branch.

-&lt;sup>72 "Valuation and Compensation Approaches in Utility Accommodation: A Guide," National Academies of Sciences, Engineering, and Medicine, The National Academies Press, 2023, https://nap.nationalacademies.org/catalog/27163/valuation-and-compensation-approaches-in-utility-accommodation-a-guide.
+72 "Valuation and Compensation Approaches in Utility Accommodation: A Guide," National Academies of Sciences, Engineering, and Medicine, The National Academies Press, 2023, https://nap.nationalacademies.org/catalog/27163/valuation-and-compensation-approaches-in-utility-accommodation-a-guide.